Onboarding an AWS Application in Britive

 Before onboarding the application, ensure that you have completed the onboarding prerequisites mentioned in the section Prerequisites for Onboarding and Profile Access.

-1. Login to Britive application with administrator privileges.
+1. Login to the Britive application with administrator privileges.

 2. Click Admin > Application and Access Profile Management.